 Soon after you eat sugar, your blood sugar level rises.
 In healthy people, this increase continues until about 1 to 2 hours after the meal, after which the level decreases again.
 This is due to the hormone insulin.
 This ensures that glucose from your blood into your cells.
 When the blood sugar level falls below a certain limit, the pancreas releases another hormone, namely glucagon.
 This will bring your blood sugar level back to normal.

 Your body can only store little sugar, so carbohydrates from your food and drink are mainly burned.
 If you take in an excess of energy without using it, your body stores the energy as fat.
 This can lead to an increase in body fat.

-The fast sugars (candy, cookies, cake, pastries, soft drinks and fruit juices) make your blood sugar rise quickly and then fall even faster, resulting in fatigue and even more sugar cravings.
+Fast sugars (candy, cookies, cake, pastries, soft drinks and fruit juices) make your blood sugar rise quickly and then fall even faster, resulting in fatigue and even more sugar cravings.
 The risk of type 2 diabetes, obesity, tooth decay and greatly reduced resistance is also increased.

-The slow (natural) sugars (whole grain products, brown rice, oatmeal, sweet potato, vegetables, fruit and legumes) give you a feeling of fullness for longer and ensure a stable blood sugar level.
+Slow (natural) sugars (whole grain products, brown rice, oatmeal, sweet potato, vegetables, fruit and legumes) give you a feeling of fullness for longer and ensure a stable blood sugar level.
 This makes you less hungry for sweets.

 What are the functions of sugar?

 Sugar acts as a flavor enhancer.
 It can “finish” the court.
 In addition, it is a perfect means to dim a spicy dish.

 Besides the taste, sugar also acts as a preservative.
 The sugar preserves the taste, structure and firmness of fruits for a long time.
 An example of this is jam.
 With a sugar content above 62%, no spoilage occurs, because the bacteria cannot survive such a sweet environment.

 In addition, sugar also works as a natural colorant, mood maker and provides firmness.